 The last of the seven churches, mentioned in Revelation, is the church of the Laodiceans, who were neither hot nor cold, but were identified as sickeningly lukewarm.
-The Lord would have preferred one extreme or the other.. but disinterest, self-sufficiency and ignorant complacency, best categorises this apathetic, apostate congregation.
+The Lord would have preferred one extreme or the other.. but disinterest, self-sufficiency, and ignorant complacency, best categories this apathetic, apostate congregation.

 Indeed, we find Christ, the head of the Church, standing outside the door and knocking - waiting to see if some individual would hear His voice and open the door, so that they may commune with one another.

 This group of Christians are described by the Lord Jesus as wretched and miserable and poor and blind and naked.
 What a shocking commentary on the spiritual temperature of this final, apathetic church.
 Their spiritual garments were soiled.
 Their spiritual eyes were blinded.
 Their spiritual growth was stunted and their spiritual understanding was greatly impaired.

 Despite the shocking state of this self-satisfied, governing body, the Lord loved the church at Laodicea and every member of her congregation - and because He loved them so deeply, He rebuked them - for the Lord chastens the one He loves.
 He corrects those He delights in - just as a father corrects his dearly loved son.
 For whom the Lord loves He chastens.
 He scourges, corrects, and punishes every son whom He receives.